-Does the law work?
-Let's look at complaints filed at the Office of the Data protection Commission (ODPC) and see what we can learn.
+The question is what measures companies should then put in place to safeguard those risks.
+From the two cases we have seen above, there Does the law work?
+Let's look at complaints filed at the Office of the are several measures as envisaged in the Data Protection Act that Data protection Commission (ODPC) and see what we can learn. companies can put in place to ensure compliance.

-COMPLAINT 1 (Fine: 500,000)
+COMPLAINT 1 (Fine: 500.000)